jaykang920/x2/specs/definition.md

 -----------------

-Instead of introducing another IDL(Interface Definition Language), x2 adopts existing text file formats for definitions.
+Instead of introducing another IDL(Interface Definition Language), x2 adopts existing text formats for definitions.
 Though YAML is definitely less verbose, XML is our first choice since it is supported out-of-box in most modern languages.

 ### XML Definition Format